liesnikov/extensible-elaborator/paper/main.md

 # Future work #

 There are a few experiments we would still like to conduct, such as:

 * implementation of erasure [@tejiscakDependentlyTypedCalculus2020] or irrelevance inference with metavaribles for relevance annotations;
 * rendering occurs-check as a constraint;
 * rendering reduction as a constraint;
 * caching the constraints and their solutions, in case the same constraint is posed again;
 * exploration of possibilities for concurrent solving, similar to the future plans of @allaisTypOSOperatingSystem2022a with LVars for metavariables [@kuperLatticebasedDataStructures2015];
-* introducing data constructor disambiguation through metavariables for names
+* introducing data constructor disambiguation through metavariables for names.

 # References #